Santoshsohani/DSA/README.md

 # Arrays.
 ## 1. CRUD operations on arrays.
 ## 2. Linear Search and binary search.
-## 3. Creation, Traversal and counting the number of Nodes in the LinkedList.
+## 3. Creation, Traversal and Counting the number of Nodes in the LinkedList.
+## 4. Insertion and Deletion in an Linked list (All Cases)